Envirometrix/PredictiveSoilMapping/01-Introduction.md

 uncertainty associated with all predictions.
 This is a recent improvement to soil data, as uncertainty in traditional soil maps has often been reported (if given at all) only using global estimates.
-Maps of uncertainty (confidence limits or prediction error) of soil properties is a new soil data product and there is an increasing demand for such maps.
+Maps of uncertainty (confidence limits and/or prediction error) of soil properties is a new soil data product and there is an increasing demand for such maps.
 But what is *‘uncertainty’* and how do we measure and describe it, particularly for specific point locations?